AbhishekDuddupudi/WSHomework4/README.md

-# Intermediate Calculator (Part 2)
+# Advanced Calculator (Part 3)

-This is an intermediate-level Python calculator that uses object-oriented programming principles.
-It performs basic arithmetic operations and utilizes a `Calculator` class with static methods and a `Calculation` class to store operations.
+This is an advanced Python calculator that follows Object-Oriented Programming (OOP) principles, implementing SOLID design patterns.
+It supports arithmetic operations, calculation history, and enhanced testing with parameterized test data and fixtures.

 ## Features
-- Addition, subtraction, multiplication, and division
+- Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
-- Uses a `Calculator` class with static methods for operations
+- Uses a `Calculator` class with static methods to perform calculations.
-- Uses a `Calculation` class to store values and perform operations
+- Uses a `Calculation` class to store values and execute operations.
+- Implements a `Calculations` class to maintain a history of performed calculations.
-- Error handling for division by zero
+- Exception handling for division by zero.
+- Uses `pytest` for unit testing with parameterized test cases and fixtures.
+- Follows best practices in software design (Single Responsibility Principle, Encapsulation, DRY).

 ## Installation and Setup
 1. Clone the repository: